-- Microprocessor design: All major microprocessor manufacturers use model checking methods as a part of their design process - Design of Data-communications Protocol Software: Model checkers have been used as rapid prototyping systems for validating new data-communications protocols under standardisation.
-They've also been used as verification tool of protocol implementations (Bell Labs, Nokia) - Critical Software: NASA space program is currently developing and using model checking technology for verifying code used by the space program.
+- Microprocessor design: All major microprocessor manufacturers use model checking methods as a part of their design process - Design of Data-Communications Protocol Software: Model checkers have been used as rapid prototyping systems for validating new data-communications protocols under standardization. - Critical Software: NASA space program is model checking code used by the space program. - Operating Systems: Microsoft is using model checking to verify the correct functioning of new Windows device drivers.